under the lights

 THE CHAMPIONSHIP SHOW

 Before the shows begin animals are groomed and made to look their best.
-Once groomed the animals are placed in individual cages, they are not removed from these cages or handled at any time during the show as this would undo all the hard work the owners have done in preparing them.
+Once groomed the animals are placed in individual show cages, they are not removed from these cages or handled at any time during the show as this would undo all the hard work the owners have done in preparing them (being nocturnal they soon settle down and spend most of the day asleep, oblivious of what is going on!).
 The cages are only moved to the judging lights by stewards when their class is being judged, these lights aid the Judge in assessing the quality of the animals.

 In the Main Show there are six classes ( A - F ) comprising of:-